Leandr0SmS/Frontend-Mentor-Projects/README.md

 ## Description

-This repository is for sharing my solutions of Frontend Mentor Challenges.
+This repository is to share my solutions of Frontend Mentor Challenges.

 <br>